Skip to main content

 Similar to an order history on a traditional e-commerce website, your transactions tab allows you to see transactions you’ve made, including items you’ve purchased and funds you’ve added with a credit card.

-If you’re connected to Avalanche, BNB Chain, or Klaytn, you may not see all received token or NFT transactions in your transactions tab at this time.
+If you’re connected to Avalanche or Klaytn, you may not see all received token or NFT transactions in your transactions tab at this time.
 You can find your wallet’s full transaction history on the relevant blockchain explorer.

 Wallet Settings tab